Planning permission

 England

-The relevant legislation is Part 14 G of The Town and Country Planning (General Permitted Development) (England) Order 2015 Opens in a new window (use the /previous/next paragraph buttons).
-The key points include:
+The relevant legislation is Part 14 G of The Town and Country Planning (General Permitted Development) (England) (Amendment) Order 2025 Opens in a new window.
+This is an amendment to Part 14 G of The Town and Country Planning (General Permitted Development) (England) Order 2015 Opens in a new window (use the /previous/next paragraph buttons).

 • It must comply with MCS planning standards - see Noise and neighbours.

-• Must be more than 1m from property boundaries.
+• The requirement that a heat pump must be more than 1m from the property boundary has been removed.

 • Must be more than 1m from the edge of a flat roof.
 Not on a pitched roof.